rorhug/tcal/README.md

 Some ideas I had... which I really should have built in time!

 - **Integrate assignment deadlines:** Anyone could submit thee title and due date of an assignment (or other relevant event for a class) on the tcal site.
 It could then randomly select two people who take the same class with `Correct` and `Wrong` buttons.
 That event would then be added for everyone who took that class if both people hit `Correct`.
 If the mails get no response, it could ask someone else.
 - **Timetables without password storage and scraping:** using the method described above, I could have kept Tcal online by letting people (or possibly a class rep or elected "Tcal rep") to maintain the timetable in their own calendar.
 Tcal could then deal with making that calendar available to everyone.
-Another method I considered for people who didn't trust Tcal with their password was to visit the timetable page, right-click, view-source and paste it into the web-app which would then parse it for them.
+Another method I considered for people who didn't trust the service with their password was to visit the timetable page, right-click, view-source and paste it into the web-app which would then parse it for them.
 - **Student Deals/TARGETED ADVERTISING!!!:** One of the more _outlandish_ ideas I began developing was a way in which societies, the student union or even business in town could essentially advertise to students inside the calendar.
   - The heads of societies would have special access to enter upcoming events into Tcal.
 Any student could then subscribe to events for whichever societies they like and see them in the same place as their lectures.
   - While thinking about possible revenue streams, I considered building something which would allow a coffee shop, for example, to offer their student deal as an event inside the calendar.
 It could automatically appear for students whichever hour they have a break on that day (rather than overlapping with their classes).
 By including a single-use link in the event description, it could have been possible to limit the total number of redemptions and/or how many times one person could use it.
 A system such as this would have driven user growth through people wanting the same as their friends while also allowing businesses to directly monitor the return on their investment.